GSA/govt-urls/README.md

+# WARNING!

+This repo is offically deprecated.
+Use at your own risk.

 # Source Code

 The code that runs the DigitalGov Search [Non-.gov URLs API](http://search.digitalgov.gov/developer/govt-urls.html)&mdash;a list of government URLs that don't end in .gov or .mil.&mdash;is here on Github.
 If you're a Ruby developer, keep reading.
 Fork this repo to add features (such as additional datasets) or fix bugs.